ewalldo/Packages-Project/Assets/HierarchyEnhancer/README.md

 - Sorting Target: Children (sort all children of each selected object), Selected only (sort only the selected objects)
 - Sorting Type: By Name (sort objects based on its name), By Position X/Y/Z (sort objects based on its position)
 - Sorting Order: Ascending (objects will be sorted in ascending order), Descending (objects will be sorted in descending order)

+### 4.6 Hierarchy shortcuts <a name="hierarchyShortcuts"/>
+Shortcuts are available when hovering over an item in the hierarchy (make sure that the hierarchy is the focused window).
+The following supported shortcuts are:
+- Activate/deactivate: Press "A" when hovering over a gameObject to toggle its status between active and inactive.
+- Focus: Press "F" when hovering over a gameObject to focus on it on the Scene view.

 ## 5 - Contact Information <a name="contactInformation"/>
 If you have any questions or want to report a bug/problem with the package, please contact me at evaldo.lborba@gmail.com